AarushMathad/researchpilot/README.md

 # ResearchPilot

 An autonomous multi-agent academic research assistant.
-Give it a topic — it plans search queries, retrieves and ranks papers from Semantic Scholar and arXiv, summarises each one, identifies gaps in the literature, and writes a full literature review.
+Given a topic, it plans search queries, retrieves and ranks papers from Semantic Scholar and arXiv, summarizes each one, identifies gaps in the literature, and writes a full literature review.

-> **Status: Active development.** Core pipeline is functional.
-Formal testing and benchmarking in progress.
+> **Status: Active development.** Core pipeline is functional; formal testing and benchmarking in progress.
 This project was built with help from Claude (frontend, debugging, and documentation).
 ---